sparckles/Robyn/README.md

 Robyn, a fast async web framework with a rust runtime.

 options:
-  -h, --help                show this help message and exit --processes PROCESSES     Choose the number of processes.
+  -h, --help            show this help message and exit --processes PROCESSES
+                        Choose the number of processes.
 [Default: 1] --workers WORKERS     Choose the number of workers.
 [Default: 1] --dev                 Development mode.
 It restarts the server based on file changes.
+  --log-level LOG_LEVEL
-  --log-level LOG_LEVEL     Set the log level name --create                  Create a new project template.
+                        Set the log level name --create              Create a new project template.
   --docs                Open the Robyn documentation.
   --open-browser        Open the browser on successful start.
+  --version             Show the Robyn version.
+  --compile-rust-path COMPILE_RUST_PATH
+                        Compile rust files in the given path.
+  --create-rust-file CREATE_RUST_FILE
+                        Create a rust file with the given name.
+  --disable-openapi     Disable the OpenAPI documentation.
+  --fast                Enable the fast mode.
 ```

 Log level can be `DEBUG`, `INFO`, `WARNING`, or `ERROR`.